TalentedSD19/medical_chatbot/README.md

-# End to End Medical CHatbot using Generative AI
+# Medical Chatbot using Generative AI

 ## STEPS TO RUN THE PROJECT